imclab/crossfeed/README.txt

-src\test\airports.html - Add an airport overlay to map src\test\geodesic.htm  - Some examples of geodesic calculations src\test\ol_map.html   - Simple example, drawing a track on a map. plus the src\test subdirectories and files css, images, img, and js
+src\test\airports.html - Add an airport overlay to map src\test\geodesic.htm  - Some examples of geodesic calculations src\test\ol_map.html   - Simple example, drawing a track on a map. plus the src\test subdirectories and files like - css, images, img, and js

 Enjoy.
 Geoff.
-20130123
+20130124

 # eof